 Car accidents can be upsetting for the victim and the bystander alike.
 The best way to deal with an accident is to stay on the scene and report what you’ve seen.
 Only exit your vehicle to render aid if it is safe to do so.
 Your clearheaded actions to safely assist or protect the victims until emergency assistance arrives can make an enormous difference in the overall outcome.

 Being in an accident might be stressful, but GEICO Mobile makes the claims process easy.
 If the drivers are GEICO customers, encourage them to use the Mobile App.
-The interactive Accident Guide allows you to have your ID card ready, collect contact information, record the accident location and details, take photos, and report the claim.
-And once the claim is reported, you’ll have easy access to update appointments and view claim details.
+The interactive Accident Help feature is there to guide you through the next steps along with reporting your claim.
 Available in the App Store or Google Play.

 By Stephanie Levis